Each Sacred Symbol and Talisman is created by hand, one at a time by me, using earthenware clay.

 Each Talisman is truly unique which is what you are looking for.
 Because of its uniqueness your Talisman will be yours alone, no one else will have the exact same one.

 Small variations in handmade artwork are what give each piece its own 'charm'.
 These are not manufactured in some plant by a robotic machine and that is readily apparent when holding them.
 They truly have that unique warmth of hand about them that can only come from the individual attention and care they receive during the entire creative process.

 If it sounds like I am proud of my work I am.
-These Talismans are from earth and you can feel the power of that when you hold them.
 I use glazes made from only non-toxic oxides and minerals which are then mixed with silica, the most abundant material on the planet.

-The result is not only do you have an ancient Talisman attracting Your Good to You but you also have a beautiful and unique work of art.
+The result is not only do you have an ancient Sacred Symbol but you also have a beautiful and unique work of art.

 A Bindrune for enjoying a Happy Home